-Cost of the tour: $3590 DBL / $4195 SGL>, based on double occupancy from Tucson, AZ.
+Cost of the tour: $3690 DBL / $TBD SGL, based on double occupancy from Tucson, AZ.
 Includes nine nights’ accommodations, all meals as noted in the itinerary, purified water, airport transfers, ground transportation in vans, professional guide services, park and other entrance fees, and miscellaneous program expenses.
 Not included is round-trip airfare to and from Tucson, personal expenses such as laundry, telephone, drinks from the bar, and gratuities for luggage handling or other services.
 Guide gratuities are at your discretion.

-The airport is in the USA; we use Tucson International Airport (TUS).
-Plan to arrive no later than 5:00 PM on December 1.
-Departures from Tucson can be planned at any time on Thursday, December 10.
-We will select an airport hotel with a complimentary airport shuttle service.
+The airport is in the USA; we use Tucson International (TUS).
+Plan to arrive no later than 5:00 PM on Nov.
+29. Departures from Tucson can be planned for the afternoon of December 8.

 Items of Note